Professors Davis, Hardy, K. Weese; Associate Professors Nowlin, Perry, Varholy; Assistant Professor Horne; Visiting Assistant Professor Nace

 The requirements for a major in English are 34 hours.
 These hours must include one semester of History of English Literature (211 or 212); one semester of American Literature (221 or 222); one course in the "literature of difference" (English 224, 226, 228, 230, or 340); one semester of Shakespeare or Chaucer or Milton at the 300 level (330, 334, or 335); a period course (English 300, 301, 302, 303, or 304); any two upper-level elective literature courses, including author, genre, or special topics courses at the 300 level; Literary Theory and Criticism (English 380); and two elective courses (one in literature before 1900; one elective may be in creative writing).
 It is strongly recommended that students take Literary Theory and Criticism in the junior year.
 Each major must enroll in English 480, the Capstone Seminar, and take as a corequisite English 481, the Research Methods Seminar.
 Students should take 480/481 during their senior year unless they are considering an honors project, in which case they should talk to their advisor about taking 480/481 during the second semester of their junior year.
 It is recommended that students complete 380 and two other 300-level courses before enrolling in the capstone.
 Prospective majors are strongly encouraged to take a literature course numbered at the 100 level in their freshman or sophomore year.
 English courses taken at other institutions and presented for major credit must be approved in writing by the Department of English; for current students this approval must be secured in advance, and for transfer and former students it must be secured at entrance.

-The requirements for a minor in Creative Writing are 15 hours, including a minimum of four creative-writing courses from among English 250, 252, 350, and 352; and Rhetoric 301.
-Two of the courses must include both the beginning and advanced levels of either poetry or fiction (250 and 350, or 252 and 352).
-In addition, each student must take a literature course that focuses on the genre in which the student chooses to specialize.
+The requirements for a minor in Creative Writing are 15 hours, including a minimum of three creative writing courses from among English 250, 252, 350, and 352.
+A Creative Writing minor must specialize in either poetry or fiction by taking both workshops in that genre as well as a literature course that focuses on the genre of choice.
+In addition, each student must take Rhetoric 301.
 English majors who elect to complete this minor are allowed to count one course towards both the English major and the Creative Writing minor.
 Students completing the Creative Writing minor who elect also to complete the Rhetoric minor (see under Rhetoric) are allowed a one course overlap (Rhetoric 301).